tinygiant98/darksun-sot/docs/scriptersmanual.md

     ```

     Yep, there's nothing there.
 That's bad.
 Here's an example of good prototyping and documentation.
-This is a simple procedures, so not much is required.
+This is a simple procedure, so not much is required.
 For more complicated procedures, you either need more documentation, or you need to break the procedure up.

     ```c
     // ---< ActivatePlugin >---